 What is live streaming?

-Live streaming is the broadcasting of real-time, live video to an audience over the internet.
-All you need to be able to live stream is an internet-enabled device, like a smart phone or tablet, and a platform to broadcast on.
+Live streaming is the broadcasting of live video to an audience over the internet.
+It can also be a one-on-one live video chat.
+Unlike pre-recorded videos that can be cut and edited, live streaming is just that – live and uncensored.
+All you need to be able to live stream is an internet enabled device, like a smart phone or tablet, and a platform (such as website or app) to broadcast on.

 Why are live streaming platforms so popular?

-There's also the risk of losing control of a streamed video as there’s nothing to stop it being recorded, shared, and being used to threaten or blackmail.
+- Losing control – There is a risk of losing control of a live streamed video as there’s nothing to stop it being recorded, shared, or being used to threaten or blackmail.